Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 <br />

-For most users, the `master.ipset` and `highrisk.ipset` lists are sufficient.
+For most users, the [master.ipset](https://blocklist.configserver.dev/master.ipset) and [highrisk.ipset](https://blocklist.configserver.dev/highrisk.ipset) lists are sufficient.
 They contain large collections of high-confidence IPs (100% confidence level) to reduce the chance of false positives.

 In addition to the primary lists, the CSF repository also offers specialized blocklists for categories like privacy, spam, and geographic restrictions.
 These allow you to further tailor your firewall rules, such as blocking traffic from specific countries.

 <br />

-The primary blocklists can be added to your `/etc/csf/csf.blocklists` file.
+The primary blocklists can be added to your ++"/etc/csf/csf.blocklists"++ file.
 Open the blocklist file and add the following:

 ``` ini
 # #